Saturday, 29 November 2025

 “So the scroll of the prophet Isaiah was handed him, and he opened the scroll and found the place where it was written: The Spirit of the Lord is upon me, because he anointed me to declare good news to the poor…”

 We don’t know whether or not any particular reader speaking in Hebrew on that day, holding that particular scroll, would choose to say out loud Yahweh or Adonai or something else.
+(Although an educated guess based on all we have learned suggests a substitute would be used.)
 What we do know is that we have the story in Greek only, and in this gospel, Jesus uses a substitute here, the Greek word Kurios.
-If the gospel author thoughy Jesus had said Yahweh, then the gospel author could have represented this in his Greek text as ιαω.
+If the gospel author thought Jesus had said Yahweh, then the gospel author could have represented this in his Greek text as ιαω.
 But the author didn't - the gospel author wrote Kurios (Greek κυριος).
 Which could imply that the gospel author thought that Jesus had said Adonai.
 This would be pretty significant.
 Here is Jesus definitely reciting scripture and the gospel definitely portrays him using a substitute, not saying Yahweh.
 You see the pattern of substitutes?
 They are all over the place when you start noticing them, and Jesus is no different.

 Name theology